Programme Foundation Awards

 - Have between eight and fourteen years’ postdoctoral research experience at the time of submitting your preliminary application

-Applicants should not concurrently hold a Cancer Research UK funded Fellowship or Career Establishment Award, or a Group Leader position at a Cancer Research UK core-funded Institute.
-Please contact the office for advice on when to apply for funding if you are the holder of a Cancer Research UK Fellowship or a Career Establishment Award.
+Applicants should not concurrently hold a CRUK-funded Fellowship or Career Establishment Award, or a Group Leader position at a CRUK core-funded Institute.
+Please contact the office for advice on when to apply for funding if you are the holder of a CRUK Fellowship or a Career Establishment Award.

 On completion of a Programme Foundation Awards, researchers are expected to be in a competitive position to apply for a Science Committee Programme Award.